JusAJ/DuneaSorter/MiscDocs/notes.md

 - Double users should be removed, only last one should remain
 - Duplicated numbers should be removed **(should the whole entry be removed?)**
 - Only 06-numbers **(does this mean only 06-numbers are allowed?
 Thus other numbers should be removed?)**
+- Telephone numbers should be checked if valid by:
+    - checking if the first number is a 6
+    - if it fullfills the required number of numbers (a mobile number has always 8 numbers after the 6)

 ## Other notes